pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Updated Architectural and Maintenance Guidelines

-Serveral minor changes in addition to the formal publication of the vehicle charger installation guidelines are included in the guidelines published on our [forms page](forms.html).
+Serveral minor changes in addition to the formal publication of the vehicle charger installation guidelines are included in the document published on our [forms page](forms.html).
 These were approved and effective as of the last board meeting on June 15, 2022.

 #### Subscribe to Our Mailing List